 A slice of gluten-free toasted baguette topped with tomato, mozzarella, basil and balsamic glaze.

-Gluten-free bruschetta with mozzarella and tomato is an easy and flavorful appetizer that comes together in less than 20 minutes.
-With toasted gluten-free bread and a fresh caprese mixture on top, this bruschetta will impress even the pickiest of eaters.
+This gluten-free bruschetta with mozzarella is an easy and flavorful appetizer that comes together in less than 20 minutes.
+Toasted gluten-free bread gets topped with a fresh caprese mixture of tomatoes, mozzarella, and basil, then drizzled with balsamic glaze.

 Ingredients